HackerN64/HackerSM64/README.md

 - **anonymous_moose**: porting falco's extended bounds to decomp
 - **tuxlovesyou**: `LOAD_MIO0_TEXTURE` macro and moral support
 - **devwizard**: the PJ64 pre-v3.0 detection part of the emulator detector
+- **Sauraen**: Creating the F3DEX3 microcode.
+HackerSM64 implementation by red.

 Thanks to Frame#5375 and AloXado320 for also helping with silhouette stuff